tempztzektana/Portfolio/LEAGUEOFLEGENDSTRHOUGHOUTANALYSIS.md

          # Saving it into the database
          final_df.to_sql('champion_info', engine, if_exists='replace', index=False)

+## Conclusion of the conversion
-With that done and completed I've achieved a python programme conversion of JSON files into PostgreSQL database system, PostgreSQL has option to add JSON file datatypes but that would be easier and I would'nt need to use python at all with that and I was looking forward to use python, in addition you can see my rough skills with python.
+With that done and completed I've achieved a python program conversion of JSON files into PostgreSQL database system, PostgreSQL has option to add JSON file datatypes but that would be easier and I would'nt need to use python at all with that and I was looking forward to use python, in addition you can see my rough skills with python.
+With simple SQL query I've checked if everything is succesfully connected into the